 Assuming you already have an account with Google your first step is to sign in to your AdWords account.

-Free Google advertising credits are available from Google and usually offered to you when you sign up for a new account.
-Your hosting company will probably offer you credits as well as other companies can give you a few hundred dollars in advertising credits (mine included).
+Free Google advertising credits are available from Google and usually offered to you when you sign up for a new account or shortly after.
+Your hosting company will probably offer you credits as well as other companies can give you a few hundred dollars in advertising credits (mine included) to get your ad campaign started.

-The obligations attached to these credits change from time to time.
-As in, you have to spend $100 to get $350 free credits etc.
+The financial obligations attached to these credits change from time to time.
+For example; you may have to spend $100 to get $350 free credits.

 You can set your ads so they can show in the Google search engine and their Search Partners.
-Search partners like Ask.com and AOL (subject to change) will show the ads in a very similar fashion.
+Search partners like Ask.com and AOL (subject to change) etc. will show the ads on their platforms in a very similar fashion.
 They don’t send as much traffic and you can choose to exclude them if you want to.

 Google ads can also show up on privately owned websites who are Google AdSense affiliates.